vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 ---

 ### Just setup a blog...
-I spent most of my evenings in the last month setting up this blog and I'd like to share with you this fresh knowledge.
+I spent most of my evenings in the last month setting up this blog.
+A programming blog is a bit a specific kind of blog and I'd like to share with you this fresh knowledge.
-As the programming blog is a bit specific kind of blog, I decided to write one of mine first posts about creating programming blogs.

 When I was searching for an article to help me get started, the only I could find were the blog posts about the webhostings and Wordpress.